manjeetn/Management-board-app/README.md

 COLLABORATIVE TO-DO BOARD

-A task management board  built with the MERN stack,where users can make accounts,manage tasks and see   real-time sync.
+A real-time collaborative task management board built   using the MERN stack.
+Where User can make account by   SignUP/login. and can also  Add,delete, edit and manage   tasks.Designed for users to track work progress across   columns like Todo, In Progress, and Done.

 THIS READme COVER MY WORK PROGRESS